 California Health and Human Services Agency Secretary Michael Wilkening

 Wilkening was appointed Secretary of the California Health and Human Services Agency by Governor Jerry Brown in 2018.
 He leads the 12 state departments within the Agency including over 30,000 employees with an annual budget of approximately $150 billion.
+He is Chair of Covered California, the independent health benefits exchange in California, and serves as chair or member of numerous other boards and commissions.

 As Undersecretary, Wilkening oversaw policy development and implementation, along with the operation of the Agency.
 Some of the areas he focused on in this role included streamlining government, improving operational efficiency, expanding healthcare coverage, integrating health, behavioral health and social services to promote whole-person care, and improving the delivery of services for people with developmental disabilities.

 Wilkening has led efforts to improve how government operates, to better utilize data to improve the delivery of services to clients, and to make programs more client-centered by fostering stronger partnerships across government, academics and the non-profit sector.
 Under his leadership, CHHS became the first California Agency to establish an Open Data Portal—changing how state agencies interact with the public.
-Wilkening led a new agile procurement process of the Child Welfare System that has become a model for other state departments.
+Wilkening led the shift to a new agile procurement process of the Child Welfare System that has become a model for other state departments.
 He created an Agency Governance Council and Office of Innovation to accelerate the adoption of alternative ways of solving governmental problems and to foster Agency-wide buy-in to these efforts.

 While Undersecretary, he has served as Acting Director of the Department of Public Health, the Department of Developmental Services, and the Department of Child Support Services.
 In 2018, he was an inaugural winner of the Cliff Allenby award for excellence in public service.
 He is a frequent speaker at national health care, innovation and technology conferences.